 Commonwealth Professional Fellowships are offered by the CSC for citizens of developing Commonwealth countries.
 These fellowships are funded by the UK Department for International Development (DFID), with the aim of contributing to the UK’s international development aims and wider overseas interests, supporting excellence in UK higher education, and sustaining the principles of the Commonwealth.

-Commonwealth Professional Fellowships support mid-career professionals from developing Commonwealth countries to spend a period of time with a UK host organisation working in their field for a programme of professional development.
-Fellowships are typically three months but can be between one and six months in length, and can include limited time for attendance at short courses or conferences, as well as visits to other organisations.
+Commonwealth Professional Fellowships support mid-career professionals from developing countries to spend a period of time at a UK host organisation working in their field for a programme of professional development.

-Commonwealth Professional Fellowships 2013 prospectus – includes full details of the scheme and terms and conditions
+Commonwealth Professional Fellowships 2017 terms and conditions – includes full details of the scheme and eligibility criteria